Arkeniq/arkeniq.github.io/_posts/2025-01-20-Osteoarthritis-DEG-RQdeltaCT.md

 ```
 {: .nolineno}

-Next, I looked for samples or genes with a high fraction of unreliable Ct values (e.g., "Undetermined" or >38.5).
+Next, I looked for samples or genes with a high fraction of unreliable Ct values.

 ```r
 # Finding samples with >50% unreliable Ct values